rathneesh/he-dev/README.md

     NO_PROXY=localhost,127.0.0.1,auth,vault
     no_proxy=localhost,127.0.0.1,auth,vault
    ```

 ## 3. Write your HE integration source code (optional)

 > If you already have an existing integration you may
 > skip to step 4.

 The purpose of the tools in this repo is to get you up-and-running
 with developing HE integrations.
+If you don't have an existing integration
+you may opt to do **one** of the following:

+1. _Generate a skeleton using generator_:

     To generate the skeleton of your
     HE-enabled integration, you may use our [HE generator](https://github.com/eedevops/generator-hubot-enterprise).
     The instructions to do so are outlined in the HE [wiki](https://github.com/eedevops/hubot-enterprise/wiki/bootstrap-integration#new-integration-quickstart).
     Once you have set this up, you may continue to step 4.

+2. _Use a sample integration_:

+    This repo contains [sample integrations](sample_integrations) that showcase the use of Hubot Enterprise
+    API bindings.
+You may point to the full path of one of those integrations (as in step 4).

 ## 4. Mount your HE integration source code